gramineproject/graphene/Documentation/quickstart.rst

          python3-protobuf libprotobuf-c-dev protobuf-c-compiler
       cd $GRAPHENE_DIR
       make SGX=1
-      # the console will prompt you for the path of the Intel SGX driver code
+      # the console will prompt you for the path to the Intel SGX driver code

 #.
 Set ``vm.mmap_min_addr=0`` in the system::